 In short, failing to show is killing your book.

 One of the most common reasons a reader stops reading a book is that they become bored.
-The reader will start with the best of intentions, but if the plot is weak, the characters are undeveloped and the writing is not fully engaging, the reader will turn off.
+The reader will start with the best of intentions, but if the plot is weak, the characters are undeveloped and the writing is not fully evoking, the reader will turn off.

 We’ve all done it, just how many books have you started and never finished?